SamsungSLAV/festral/README.md

 ]
 ```

-Supported built-in test parsers currently are only "TCT" - for tct-test-ta
+Supported built-in test parsers currently are only "Default" - for tct-test-ta
 and "XTest" - for xtest made by OPTEE.

 You can create own parser scripts for festral-weles.
 Such script